Paulndambo/Paulndambo/README.md

 ### Hi there 👋

-- 🔭 Currently Working as a Backend Developer at Click2Sure (SA)
+- 🔭 Currently Working as a Backend Developer
+- Continuously Learning Cloud & DevOps Technologies

 #### Education